 Rest Is Important Too

 Summer does not have to look like a race from one activity to the next.
+Children spend much of the school year inside schedules, routines, and expectations — summer can and should offer a different rhythm.

 A Different Way to Think About Summer

-This summer, consider leaving some blank spaces in your child’s calendar.
+This summer, consider leaving some blank spaces in your child’s calendar:

 - Not every day needs an activity.